-Our review unit configured with the Nvidia GeForce 1660 Ti (6GB) isn’t the most powerful configuration preset that iBUYPOWER offers in this chassis.
+Our review unit is configured with the Nvidia GeForce 1660 Ti (6GB), which isn’t the most powerful configuration preset that iBUYPOWER offers in this chassis.
 But for enthusiast gamers who need something practical that will remain relevant for years to come, the Trace2 9250 makes for an excellent rig.
 It includes all the power you need for playing today’s AAA titles at 1080p resolutions.

 If you’re gung-ho about 4K, consider upping your graphics card choice to a GeForce RTX 2080 in something like the CYBERPOWERPC Gamer GXiVR8080A4, as the GeForce GTX 1660 Ti in our unit is right on the edge of playability in some of today’s games.

 Unsurprisingly, the Nvidia GeForce GTX 1660 Ti with 6GB can tear through games at 1080p resolution and High settings.
 When you play Battlefield 1 and Far Cry 5 in 1080p with all of the settings on high, it will run between 135 fps and 109 fps.
 At 1440p, it runs at 99 fps and 81 fps, which is still acceptable for an entry-level GPU.
 On SteamVR performance, the desktop reaches a perfect 8, making it Oculus Rift and HTC Vive ready.